Here’s something you may not know… Your sunscreen is killing coral reefs!

 But, recent research is proving that no matter how important sunscreen is, the environment is just as vital.
 There are other ways you can protect your skin while protecting our wildlife and their habitats too!

 If you think about how many people swim in the ocean every day, every week, every month and every year… The numbers are staggering!
 Up to 14,000 tons of sunscreen is said to enter our reefs around the globe every year.
-Almost every person that swims, surfs or takes a dip in the sea, are guaranteed to lather themselves in sunscreen.
-Because who wants to get melanoma right?
+Almost every person that swims, surfs or takes a dip in the sea, is guaranteed to lather themselves in sunscreen.
+Because who wants to get melanoma, right?

 Well, unfortunately, the good deed you are doing for your health is not such a good deed for our beautiful oceans.